gladioswaf/gladioswaf-doc/README.md

 > AI-powered Web Application Firewall — Express middleware integration

 GladiosWAF inspects incoming HTTP requests using a machine-learning classifier and blocks those flagged as malicious.

-This guide walks through integrating GladiosWAF into a Node.js application as Express middleware.
+GladiosWAF is **application-agnostic**: it exposes a standard HTTPS API, so it can be integrated with any backend stack — Node.js, Python, Go, Java, .NET, Ruby, PHP, or any platform capable of making outbound HTTP requests.
+It can also be invoked from API gateways, reverse proxies, serverless functions, or service meshes.

+This guide uses **Node.js with Express middleware** as a worked example because it's a common starting point, but the same patterns translate directly to other stacks.
+The core integration is always the same: forward the incoming request to the GladiosWAF endpoint, inspect the response status (`200` = safe, `403` = malicious), and decide whether to allow or block.
+See the [FAQ](#faq) for notes on adapting this guide to other frameworks.

 ---